ISO 14971 and the Risk Management of Medical Devices

 By leveraging the expertise of regulatory affairs professionals and adhering to regulatory requirements outlined in Annex II of the MDR or IVDR, medical device manufacturers can navigate the complex landscape of compliance with confidence, safeguarding both patient safety and market access.

 The process of creating and maintaining Technical Files involves several key steps.
-Initially, manufacturers must gather and organize all relevant documentation, including design specifications, manufacturing processes, risk assessments, clinical data, and labeling information.
+Initially, manufacturers must gather and organize all relevant documentation, including design specifications, manufacturing processes, risk assessments, clinical data, and labelling information.
 This information must be meticulously compiled and formatted according to the specific requirements outlined in Annex II of the applicable regulations.

 Once the documentation is assembled, manufacturers must ensure that it accurately reflects the design, manufacture, and intended use of the medical device.
 This may involve conducting additional testing or studies to gather supporting data, as well as consulting with experts in relevant fields to ensure that all aspects of the device’s performance and safety are adequately addressed.